 "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
-As of the trust's inception, the trust is concentrated in securities issued by companies in the consumer products and services sector.
+As of the trust's inception, the trust is concentrated in securities issued by companies in the consumer discretionary and materials sectors.